Business Finance Guide

 - peer-to-peer lenders

-- have a credible business plan
+- you should have a solid business plan

 Online and alternative business lenders